Tim Patrick Player Prop Bets for NFL Week 12 | Denver vs. Los Angeles 11/28/2021

 Matchup vs. Los Angeles

-- In his five matchups against the Chargers, Patrick's 17.4 receiving yards average is 19.1 less than his over/under for Sunday's game (36.5).
+- Patrick has averaged 17.4 receiving yards per game in his five career matchups against the Chargers, 19.1 fewer than his over/under for Sunday's game.

-- The 224.6 passing yards the Chargers allow per game makes them the NFL's fifth-ranked pass defense this season.
+- The 224.6 yards per game the Chargers are giving up through the air makes them the NFL's fifth-ranked pass defense.

-- With 15 passing TDs conceded this season, the Chargers defense is ranked 10th in the league.
+- At 1.5 passing TDs allowed per game, the Chargers defense is ranked 10th in the NFL.

 Recent Performances